GenericP3rson/docs-1/docs/src/highway/modules/schemas.md

 }
 ```

-The result of uploading an object will be a `cid` and `did`
+The result of uploading an object will be a CID
+A CID can be tracked as an item within a bucket.
+Which are used to relate pieces of content and query them based on their Schema
 example cid: `QmYYXVqZtxvQMaua978u9Gh6ByjvRXeonv89KgXNf7xBBs`
-example did: `did:snr:QmYYXVqZtxvQMaua978u9Gh6ByjvRXeonv89KgXNf7xBBs`